thesrikarpaida/thesrikarpaida/README.md

 ## Ahoy peeps!! 👋

 - I'm Srikar Paida.
-I'm a Senior Analyst / Software Engineer at *Capgemini Technology services*.
-- I'm a cybersecurity enthusiast but I have a very minimal knowledge regarding this field.
-Would love to learn a lot about it.
+- I have no idea what I'm doing.

 ### Live long and prosper!
 Bazinga!!